OpenDigitalTwin-Dev/FENGSim/README.md

 # About Open Digital Twin Project

-This project is not for the money and it is for the future of the industry.
+This project is for the future of the industry.
 The true digital twins need all CAX technologies.
 Without a large team and big money, it is normally difficult and nearly impossible to develop a digital twin system like Siemens Digital Industries Software, Dassault 3D Experience, and Ansys WorkBench.
 But we've proven that open source software is definitely a solution to this and it brings its products directly to industries.
 The Open Digital Twin Project includes FENGSim, OpenCAE+, OpenPFEM, FASP and GCGE.
 FENGSim was started by Prof. Anders Logg and Dr. Jiping Xin with the support from many friends as Mr. Bin Duan, Associate Prof. Yuqing Peng, Mr. Zhuang Zhang, Mr. Xuebo Liu from 2016.
 FASP and OpenCAE+ were started by Associate Prof. Chensong Zhang.
 GCGE and OpenPFEM were started by Prof. Hehu Xie.

 # Why Digital Twins?